adafruit/Adafruit-GPIO-Expander-Bonnet-PCBs/README.md

 By soldering close the address select jumpers, you can change the address from 0x20 up to 0x27.
 So, if you wanted to, you could have up to 8 bonnets for 128 total GPIO.

 Comes as an assembled and tested Bonnet with slim 2x20 header connector on the bottom.
 We provide 2 sets of 16-pin IDC sockets, you can solder these in or leave them off for a slim setup.
 [Follow our guide to use our CircuitPython library with Python 3 for fast and easy setup and configuration, you'll be running in under 5 minutes.](https://learn.adafruit.com/gpio-expander-bonnet/overview)

+<b>As of October 31, 2023</b> - We've added an on-board Stemma QT port for easy plug-n-play of I2C sensors and devices.
+The board also now comes with the two IDC socket headers pre-soldered.
+Lastly, we've also updated it with Adafruit Pinguin to make a lovely and legible silkscreen

 ### License